CloudLabs-MOC/mslearn-ai-agents/Instructions/Gettingstartedpages/Lab07-Gettingstarted.md

 ## Overview

-In this hands-on lab, you will gain hands-on experience with the Microsoft Foundry portal by creating a project and deploying the gpt-4.1 model.
-You will configure a Python client application in Azure Cloud Shell, connect it to your project endpoint, and set up the required model deployment details.
-You will also clone a provided GitHub repository containing the agent implementation code.
+In this hands-on lab, you will develop and deploy an AI agent using the VS Code extension.
+You will sign in to Azure, create a project, and deploy a GPT-4.1 model to power the agent.
+Using the designer view, you will configure the agent’s instructions and integrate an MCP server tool to access external APIs.
+Finally, you will test the agent in the Playground and generate sample SDK code for programmatic integration.e.

 ## Objectives